 He crosses the chessboard, stepping only on the white squares to deliver it.
 I closed my eyes when I knew and I fell, couldn’t stop myself.
 I opened my eyes and had to wonder whether it really happened.
 My anticipation might have made it so that I couldn’t tell the difference.
 Since there’s no way of knowing, I figured, I’d assume it to be true.
 I closed my eyes again.

 A chessboard, mostly free of pieces but a few fat rooks that seemed to take up more space than was afforded them by their square.
 My hands fastened behind my back to a ball and chain that looped around the base of the centermost rook.
 He was perched on top of it like a gargoyle and jumped down to deliver the kiss, but he twisted his ankle in the process.
-So I dragged my ball and chain over to where he lay, unable to walk, brushed a lock of hair from his forehead, and placed the kiss there.
+So I dragged my ball and chain over to where he lay, unable to walk, brushed a lock of hair from his forehead and placed it there.

 A chessboard, mostly free of pieces but a knight and a pawn that were mismatched in shape and design.
 I folded the game board and replaced it in its box and put the box in the closet, but in just a few moments I became restless and removed it.
 This set is full of mispaired pieces.
 He is on the pawn’s square one left from the diagonal of the bishop and his face is expressionless, as one might imagine a pawn would look if they were human.

 This kiss I can’t remember, exactly, only that it thawed his expression and we woke up out of the kiss-state on our backs in the middle of the board with most of the pieces toppled over.
 That’s how I know it happened.
-He of the sloping eyes and thick tongue and the fingers made more pliable by my affection.
+He of the sloping eyes and thick tongue and fingers made more pliable by my affection.

 I wrote it after she told me the story to make sure his fingers stay supple, so he can hold these words and the page before him to remember the story.
 To make sure the blood flows.